15 Mistakes New Gardeners Make and How to Avoid Them

 Mistake #2 – Not Testing Your Soil

-So many people do not test their soil.
+So many home gardeners do not test their soil and wonder why plants fail.

-Understanding soil quality is the key to gardening success because you will have a better idea what will grow best in your soil.
+Understanding soil quality is the key to gardening success because you will have a better idea of what will grow best in your soil.
+Soil test results will provide valuable information as to how good or bad your soil quality is and what should be improved.

 For example, some plants prefer acidic soil, while others prefer alkaline.
 If you plant an acidic loving plant in soil heavy in alkaline, it won’t do well.